-MITCHELL E. DANIELS, JR. is the 12th president of Purdue University and the former governor of Indiana.
-He was elected Indiana’s 49th governor in 2004 in his first bid for any elected office, and then re-elected in 2008 with more votes than any governor in the state’s history.
-During his tenure, Indiana went from an $800 million deficit to its first AAA credit rating, led the nation in infrastructure building, and passed sweeping education and health-care reforms.
+MITCHELL E. DANIELS, Jr. is the 12th president of Purdue University and the former governor of Indiana.
+He was elected Indiana’s 49th governor in 2004 in his first bid for any elected office, and then re-elected in 2008 with more votes than any candidate for any office in the state’s history.
+During his tenure, Indiana went from an $800 million deficit to its first AAA credit rating, led the nation in infrastructure building, passed sweeping education and healthcare reforms, and rose to become one of the country’s top state’s for business.
 At Purdue, Daniels has prioritized student affordability and reinvestment in the university’s strengths.
-Breaking with a 36-year trend, Purdue has held tuition unchanged from 2012 through at least the 2020-21 academic year.
-Simultaneously, room rates have remained steady, meal plan rates have fallen about 10% and student borrowing has dropped 31%, while investments in student success and STEM research have undergone unprecedented growth.
+Breaking with a 36-year trend, Purdue has held tuition unchanged from 2012 through at least the 2021-22 academic year.
+Simultaneously, room rates have remained steady, meal plan rates have fallen about 10%, and student borrowing has dropped 31% while investments in student success and STEM research have undergone unprecedented growth.
 It is less expensive to attend Purdue today than it was in 2012.